Install the Microsoft Entra Connect provisioning agent

 - Create gMSA which lets the agent create the provAgentgMSA$ managed service account for you.
 The group managed service account (for example, CONTOSO\provAgentgMSA$) will be created in the same Active Directory domain where the host server has joined.
 To use this option, enter the Active Directory domain administrator credentials (recommended).

 - Use custom gMSA and provide the name of the managed service account that you have manually created for this task.

 On the Connect Active Directory screen, if your domain name appears under Configured domains, skip to the next step.
 Otherwise, type your Active Directory domain name, and select Add directory.

 Sign in with your Active Directory domain administrator account.
-The domain administrator account shouldn't have password change requirements.
-In case the password expires or changes, you'll need to reconfigure the agent with the new credentials.
+The domain administrator account shouldn't have an expired password.
+In case the password is expired or changes during the agent installation, you'll need to reconfigure the agent with the new credentials.
 This operation will add your on-premises directory.
 Select OK, then select Next to continue.

 - The following screenshot shows an example of contoso.com configured domain.
 Select Next to continue.

 On the Configuration complete screen, select Confirm.
 This operation will register and restart the agent.